Facelift Puerto Vallarta is the ideal procedure for surgical facial rejuvenation.

 Lasers provide an excellent means of reducing skin wrinkling, redness, age spots, broken blood vessels, and unwanted hair.
 Lasers are often used to treat wrinkles around the mouth and eyes when lifting procedures are done for the brow, neck, and jawline.

 All surgeries contain some type of risks.
-Serious impediments during facelift surgery in Guadalajara are rare, however, it is important to understand the risks and follow your surgeon’s instructions cautiously.
+Serious impediments during facelift surgery in Puerto Vallarta are rare, however, it is important to understand the risks and follow your surgeon’s instructions cautiously.

 Facelift risks and complications may include excessive scarring, bleeding, infection, blood clotting, skin necrosis, numbness, facial weakness, facial pain, skin discoloration, swelling, deep vein thrombosis, heart and lung complications, depression and death.